 Education is Key!

-It’s not always easy to work out whether your products contain microplastics.
+It’s not always easy to work out whether a product's packaging includes plastic or has microplastics in it.
 Some products that appear to be ‘clean’ do not contain sustainable ingredients.
-There’s now a free to download app ‘Beat the Microbead’ by the Plastic Soup Foundation that can do all the hard work for you.
-This digital tool uses machine learning software to detect more than 500 different microplastics from a products ingredient list.
+There’s now a free to download app ‘Beat the Microbead’ by the Plastic Soup Foundation that does all the hard work for you.
+This digital tool uses machine-learning software to detect more than 500 different microplastics from a product's ingredient list.

 You can also support sustainable businesses by looking out for the ‘Zero Plastic Inside’ logo to see which products are 100% microplastic free (like ours!).

-“When it comes to plastic free beauty, we need to think about the product in its entirety.
-This means that the environmental impact of a products ingredients as well as its packaging must be considered.
+“When it comes to plastic-free beauty, we need to think about the product in its entirety.
+This means the environmental impact of a product's ingredients as well as its packaging must be considered.
 It’s not enough to stick a ‘recyclable’ logo onto a product but not consider the thousands of microplastics inside that are just as damaging to the environment.” - Jo Chidley, Founder of Beauty Kitchen.

-It’s up to us to eliminate the use of microplastics before they eliminate our planet.
+It’s up to us to say no to plastic products and banish microplastics before they eliminate our planet.
 Make a stance and join the Reuse Revolution today!

 Words and images by the Beauty Kitchen Team.